TheEricZ/CameraUpload/README.md

 There are some errors as of right now but most of the code is there and I believe there are only some minor tweaks to be made.

-Building and running the code uses the same steps as the main repository.
+The code is only here for now while some mistakes are being fixed.
+Eventually this will be merged into the main repository.
+This code is not meant to be run separately without the rest of the app.